QUICK SUMMARY

 9. Grasshopper

 Grasshopper is a virtual phone system aimed at entrepreneurs and small businesses.
-It’s known for its simplicity, affordability, and ease of use, offering essential VoIP features without unnecessary complexity.
+It’s known for its simplicity, affordability, and ease of use, making it a popular choice among those looking for small business phone systems in Canada that cover the basics without unnecessary complexity.

 Best for